WBRV Module Datasheet

 PCB 1.25dBi

-In the event that these conditions cannot be met (for example certain laptop configurations or co-location with another transmitter), then the FCC authorization is no longer considered valid and the FCC ID cannot be used on the final product.
+In the event that these conditions cannot be met (for example, certain laptop configurations or co-location with another transmitter), then the FCC authorization is no longer considered valid, and the FCC ID cannot be used on the final product.
 In these circumstances, the OEM integrator will be responsible for re-evaluating the end product (including the transmitter) and obtaining a separate FCC authorization.

 Manual Information to the End User

 The OEM integrator has to be aware not to provide information to the end user regarding how to install or remove this RF module in the user’s manual of the end product which integrates this module.
-The end user manual shall include all required regulatory information/warning as show in this manual.
+The end user manual shall include all required regulatory information/warnings as shown in this manual.

 Federal Communication Commission Interference Statement